Three Options: Online, On Campus, or a Combination

 All applicants must meet one of the following criteria for admission:

 All international students must receive a score of 550 on the paper version of the TOEFL Exam or a score of 80 on the Internet version of the TOEFL Exam.
 Results of the IELTS of 7.0 and current to within one year may be submitted as an alternate test.
-All international students are asked to visit International Admissions for further information.
+International students are also asked to submit a WES ICAP report.

 To Whom Should I Address My Official Transcripts?